PNNL-CompBio/Snekmer/docs/source/tutorial/snekmer_easy_learn_apply_tutorial.rst

 Learn/Apply Tutorial
 ====================

-``snekmer easy-learn-apply`` is the recommended way to run the Learn/Apply pipeline.
+``snekmer easy`` is the recommended way to run the Learn/Apply pipeline.
 Provide your training sequences, query sequences, and annotation information.
 Snekmer handles directory setup, configuration, and the handoff between pipeline stages automatically.